Caroline Flack: TV star who found fame as X Factor and Love Island host

 Aside from her presenting jobs, Flack has appeared on the small screen in Strictly Come Dancing and on the celebrity version of The Great British Bake Off.

-She took part in Strictly in 2014 when she was partnered with Pasha Kovalev.

-The pair won the series, fending off competition from Frankie Bridge and Simon Webbe.
+She won Strictly in 2014 while partnered with Pasha Kovalev, fending off competition from Frankie Bridge and Simon Webbe.

 She added: “I couldn’t get up and just couldn’t pick myself up at all that next year.”

-In her autobiography, Flack went into detail about how she met Prince Harry on a night out in 2009 through mutual friend Natalie Pinkham after she had split with a boyfriend.

-She said they “spent the evening chatting and laughing”, but “once the story got out, that was it.
-We had to stop seeing each other.
+That same year she was present as Love Island won its first TV Bafta for best reality and constructed factual show.

+In March 2019, she took part in an episode of Channel 4’s charity show The Great Celebrity Bake Off for Stand Up To Cancer, alongside other celebrities including journalist Krishnan Guru-Murthy, actor Greg Wise and boxer Nicola Adams.

-Flack became engaged to former Apprentice and Celebrity Big Brother star Andrew Brady in April 2018, but the pair split a few months later.
+Flack became engaged to former Apprentice and Celebrity Big Brother star Andrew Brady in April 2018, but they split a few months later.

-Most recently Flack had been in a relationship with former tennis player Lewis Burton.
+Most recently, she had been in a relationship with former tennis player and model Burton.

-In December last year, Flack denied assaulting him in an incident that left them both covered in blood.

-The incident saw Flack step down as host of the winter series of Love Island.

 He spoke out in defence of Flack, saying she has become the subject of a “witch hunt” following her arrest.